google/periph/doc/apps/README.md

 * The device drivers _using_ these interfaces are located in [devices/](../../devices/).

-A device can be connected on a bus, let's say a LEDs strip connected over SPI.
+A device can be connected on a bus, let's say an LED strip connected over SPI.
-You need to connect the device driver of the LEDs to the SPI bus handle in your application.
+In this case the application needs to obtain a handle to the SPI bus and then connect the LED device driver to the SPI bus handle.

 ## Project state

-The library is **not stable** yet and breaking changes continously happen.
+The library is **not stable** yet and breaking changes continuously happen.
-Please version the libary using [one of go vendoring tools](https://github.com/golang/go/wiki/PackageManagementTools) and sync frequently.
+Please version the libary using [one of the go vendoring tools](https://github.com/golang/go/wiki/PackageManagementTools) and sync frequently.

 ## Initialization

-The function to initialize the default registered drivers is [host.Init()](https://godoc.org/github.com/google/pio/host#Init).
-It returns at [pio.State](https://godoc.org/github.com/google/pio#State):
+The function to initialize the drivers registered by default is [host.Init()](https://godoc.org/github.com/google/pio/host#Init).
+It returns a [pio.State](https://godoc.org/github.com/google/pio#State):

 ```go